Simple Juicy Oven Roasted Whole Chicken Recipe

 Every time I buy one, I end up having to take it home and dress it up myself to make it pop.
 One thing I don’t like is that the skin is never crispy, and that’s one of the things I enjoy the most about chicken.

-Mr. Carl would season the chicken so well and even add in a little slurry to create a thin finger-licking gravy.
-He would scoop the gravy and drippings and pour it over the chicken while it baked.
+McCloud would season the chicken so well and even add in a little slurry to create a thin finger-licking gravy.
+He would scoop the gravy and drippings and poured them over the chicken while it baked.

-But McCloud made a delicious oven roasted whole chicken, and it was simple.
+McCloud made a delicious roasted whole chicken that was simple and easy to make.
 He didn’t marinate it or do anything extravagant.
 He just seasoned it well and used simple ingredients to produce a flavorful, juicy chicken.

 Memories of Mom’s baked chicken

-I can also remember mom’s making this pretty often for dinner.
+I can also remember Mom’s making this pretty often for dinner to.
 I love how my mom learned how to cook within a matter of 2-3 years.
-She stepped her game up once she got help from my nana, Alice.
+She stepped her game up once she got help from my nana, Alice Mae who I’ve also mentioned a lot on here.

 My mom would buy the Perdue chicken from the store with the white plastic in the center that would pop up when the chicken was done.
-I have always found it fascinating how a white piece of plastic came popping up out of the chicken.
+I used to find it fascinating how a white piece of plastic would pop up out of the chicken.

 Tools: